takegue/bigquery-porter/README.md

 # BigQuery Asset Manager

-BQRM is a tool to manage BigQuery Metadata and Deployment.
+BigQuery Porter is a tool to manage BigQuery Metadata and Deployment.
-Supported DAG Deployment.
-Try it!

 ## Get Started